allenlooplee/open-piggy-legacy/README.md

 ### Use Cases

 1. **Lump Sum Legacy**: The owner deploys the smart contract with the initial funds and a beneficiary address.
 They then regularly check in every day.
 The beneficiary can view the balance and the owner's last check-in time.
-If the owner misses a check-in, the beneficiary can withdraw the funds.
+If the owner misses a check-in, the beneficiary can withdraw the funds the next day.
 2. **Regular Savings Legacy**: The owner deploys the smart contract with a beneficiary address.
 They regularly check in daily, with an additional fund transfer on Mondays.
 The beneficiary can view the balance and the owner's last check-in time.
-If the owner misses a day of checking in, the beneficiary can withdraw the funds.
+If the owner misses a check-in, the beneficiary can withdraw the funds the next day.
-3. **Legacy with Withdrawal Delay Period**: The owner deploys the smart contract with the initial funds, a beneficiary address, and a 48-hour withdrawal delay period.
+3. **Legacy with Withdrawal Delay Period**: The owner deploys the smart contract with the initial funds, a beneficiary address, and a one-day withdrawal delay period.
 They regularly check in every day.
 One day, they miss a check-in.
-After 48 hours, the beneficiary can withdraw the funds.
+The beneficiary can withdraw the funds the day after the next day.

 ### Contract Members